 The most important muscle to exercise is your heart.
 Heart disease is the most common cause of death for men and women, followed closely by cancer in the United States.

 Heart disease is a term used to describe any disorder of the cardiovascular system, which affects your heart’s ability to function correctly.
-It is basically an “umbrella” term to that includes coronary artery disease, heart failure, angina, arrhythmia and other heart-related irregularities and infections.
+It is basically an “umbrella” term to that includes coronary artery disease, heart failure, angina, arrhythmia, and other heart-related irregularities and infections.
 Common heart problems that affect men and women include:

-- Atherosclerosis – buildup of plaque on the walls of the arteries that supply your blood to the heart.
+- Atherosclerosis – a buildup of plaque on the walls of the arteries that supply your blood to the heart.
 When the blood flow is blocked, the heart muscle begins to die, which leads to a heart attack.